love vs infatuation

 • Allow yourself to enjoy the feelings associated with infatuation without allowing them to consume you and negatively impact your life.

-• Maintain your current lifestyle and daily activities without allowing infatuation to prevent you from meeting your goals.
+• Maintain your current lifestyle and daily activities.
+Do not let infatuation prevent you from meeting your goals.

 Content on this website is for informational purposes only and does not constitute medical advice.
 If you are experiencing a medical emergency, please call 911.
 Always consult your healthcare provider before making any changes to your medical treatment.